spa-tech/raspberry-pi-poe-hat/README.md

 ## WaveShare PoE Hat

-This is necessary with this particular PoE hat and maybe others.
+The following is necessary with this particular PoE hat and maybe others.

 ```bash
 sudo vi /boot/firmware/config.txt